Interim Manager Meaning

-Interim manager means a temporary leader during times of change and transition within an organisation.
+Interim manager means a temporary leader during times of change and transition.
 Typically, companies will appoint interim managers at short notice and on occasions where the particular leadership expertise and experience needed does not exist in-house.

 The term can seem ambiguous because of the wide variety of scenarios in which interim managers are deployed.
 However, interim managers have been a growing presence in the workplace since the 1970s and the interim manager market is now worth over £1bn in the UK alone.

 Define interim manager

 The definition of ‘interim manager’ breaks down into its constituent parts as follows: